 13.2 Membership fees are stated are in Australian dollars and are exclusive of GST.

-13.3 You must pay any GST that applies to your Membership at the same time and in the same way as you pay your Membership Fees.
+13.3 In Australia, you must pay any GST that applies to your Membership at the same time and in the same way as you pay your Membership Fees.

 13.4 You must pay your Membership Fees by the due date on the Advisory Board Centre invoice.